 Psychotherapy can work well when combined with other methods, such as exercise, meditation, or medication.
 I will work with your other providers toward a comprehensive solution.
 Although I am no longer in practice as a lawyer, I tend to understand and communicate well with lawyers if that happens to be part of the context.

-However, I do not get involved in Family Court, workers compensation, EEOC, or hostile workplace cases.
+However, I do not get involved in Family Court, Workers Compensation, EEOC, or hostile workplace cases.
 If you are looking for an advocate, please look elsewhere.
 Please also know that most insurance plans DO NOT cover formal forensic assessments, such as for courts and probation.
 I do not do faith-based counseling.
 I no longer accept Medicare or Tricare.
-I do accept Medicaid (Quest) and Veteran’s Choice (VAPC3) referrals.
+I do accept Medicaid (Quest with HMSA).
+I accept private payment (i.e., without insurance).